tobyloki/CodeExplorer/README.md

 # Application

 Access the app at http://localhost:8501.
 In the sidebar, enter the path to your code folder and click "Process files".
 Then start asking questions about your code in the main chat.
+The detailed mode toggle switches between asking the QA agent only (detailedMode=true) and asking an agent which uses the QA agent as a tool (detailedMode=false).
+In testing, the agent appears to summarize rather than giving a technical response as opposed to the QA agent only.

-The database can be explored at http://localhost:7474.
+The Neo4j vector database can be explored at http://localhost:7474.